vim-ctrlspace/vim-ctrlspace/README.md

 **Vim-CtrlSpace** can set a custom tabline.
 If the proper option is enabled (`g:ctrlspace_use_tabline`), the plugin will set a custom tabline for you.
-The tabs in that tabline are displayed in the following way:
+The tabs in that tabline are displayed in the following way (the same format is used also in the Tab List):

 <table>